muldjord/skyscraper/.github/ISSUE_TEMPLATE/bug_report.md

 If you've encountered a bug, please take your time to describe it well using the following template.
 Lackluster reports will be deleted without response.

+Please remove the text down to this point before proceeding.

 **Describe the bug**
 [Replace this text with a description of the bug.
 Be as specific as possible.]